Then please call 101 or your local Community Safety Unit on 01233 330891 or report it to us.

 Already reported and not satisfied?

-Anti Social Behaviour Case Review (also known as Community Trigger)
+If you are not satisfied, you can request an Anti-Social Behaviour Case Review (also known as Community Trigger).

 What is it?

 Put simply, it’s a way that members of the public can ask relevant bodies to collectively review their responses to complaints of anti social behaviour (ASB).